tpaschalis/tpaschalis.github.io/_posts/2022-01-29-five-years-later.markdown

 ### Looking back to last year's summary...

 Last year's goals..... ended up _way off_ the mark.
-I won't be a downer here and start a small rant, but here's to a better year!
+I won't be a downer here and start a small rant, but here's to better things!

 ### Goals for 2022..?
 You know what?
 I'll leave technical goals off for this year.
 I still haven't changed my mind about them, I love Go, Distributed Systems, want to grow as a SWE and be a 'creator'.
 So I'll put out some non-technical ones for this year: